nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 &nbsp;
 &nbsp;

-Entangled buddies, like a quantum romance,
+Entangled buddies, like a quantum romance

 A dance of particles, a magical chance

-No matter the space, they stay connected,
+No matter the space, they stay connected

 In love and pranks, forever intertwined